Tosin8/Tosin8/README.md

 Hi there 👋  am Tosin Ezekiel a <b>Flutter Developer
-- 🔭 I’m currently working on a long term project forfor<< a client.
+- 🔭 I’m currently working on a long term project for a client.
 - 🌱 I’m currently learning Flutter integrating product dbresign using Adobe XD for beautiful user interface.
 - ⚡ Fun fact: I love reading and meeting people.